home-assistant/home-assistant.io/source/_integrations/mealie.markdown

 | `include_tags`         | Yes      | Include tags from the website to the recipe. (false by default) |

 {% tip %}
-You can get your `config_entry_id` by using services within [Developer Tools](/docs/tools/dev-tools/), using one of the above services and viewing the YAML.
+You can get your `config_entry_id` by using actions within [Developer Tools](/docs/tools/dev-tools/), using one of the above actions and viewing the YAML.
 {% endtip %}

 ## Examples